felwal/felwal.github.io/content/projects/acorn-nocorn.md

 title: Acorn, Nocorn
 summary: Critical design involving acorns, basket, and squirrel
 team: [William Zhan]
+assignment: For the course _DH2400 Physical Interaction Design_.
+The assignment was to "focus on the conceptual meaning" of the design; to be "critical, reflective, speculative and/or provocative."
+role: I was responsible for coding and acorns, and except for the squirrel we worked on the rest together.
 modified: 2024-12-14
 started: 2024-02-19
 completed: 2024-03-01